MORE SWIM GOGGLES CHOICES

 Swim goggles are the most important piece of swim gear after your swimsuit.
-That is why it is necessary to spend time choosing the correct swim goggles.
-But how do you choose swimming goggles?
+That is why it is necessary to spend time choosing the correct one.
+But how do you choose it?

 First you need to decide what the goggle will be used for.
 Are you going to use it for racing in a pool, racing in an open water event, or just for practice or lap swimming?

-Most popular swim goggles for racing » Swedish Goggles
+Most popular goggles for racing » Swedish Goggles

 For open water events, swim goggles with larger frames seem to have preference.
 Indeed, during open water swimming it is important to have the widest vision possible.
 This is due to the fact that in those events, swimmers swim in a pack, and it is preferable to see your competitors.
 As those events are usually in lakes or oceans, mirrored lenses would be a good choice.

-Most popular swim goggles for open water swimming » Aqua Sphere Goggles
+Most popular goggles for open water swimming » Aqua Sphere Goggles

 For practice or lap swimming: Simply, choose the pair that is the most comfortable.
 Large or small frames don't make a difference.
 Color on the other hand is important.
 Clear lenses are better for indoor swimming; smoke or mirrored lenses are recommended for outdoor swimming.